-Kaiser Permanente’s Institute for Health Policy invites you to join a two-part virtual forum examining racial equity in the drug development system, from research all the way through to access.
-This first conversation on December 7 will specifically explore racial inequities in drug investment and research and identify new directions for the future.
+This webinar was the first of a two-part virtual forum examining racial equity in the drug development system, from research all the way through to access.
+The conversation specifically explored racial inequities in drug investment and research and identified new directions for the future.

 |9:30 - 9:40 a.m.||Opening remarks|